Modelling non-stationarity in asymptotically independent extremes: Background

 \subsection{Bivariate extreme value theory}

-We briefly recall approaches to modelling extremes in the bivariate setting.
-To begin, consider a random vector $(X,Y)$ with respective marginal distribution functions $F_X, F_Y$.
-Consider the conditional probability $\chi(u) = \Pr(F_Y(Y) > u \mid F_X(X) > u)$ and define the coefficient $\chi:=\lim_{u \to 1}\chi(u) \in [0,1]$.
+We briefly recall approaches to modelling extremes in the stationary bivariate setting.
+To begin, let $(X,Y)$ be a random vector with respective marginal distribution functions $F_X, F_Y$.
+Consider the conditional probability $\chi(u) = \Pr(F_Y(Y) > u \mid F_X(X) > u)$ and define the coefficient $\chi:=\lim_{u \to 1}\chi(u) \in [0,1]$ where this limit exists.
 The cases $\chi = 0$ and $\chi > 0$ correspond to the aforementioned asymptotic independence and asymptotic dependence schemes, respectively.
 This distinction is important since many models are suitable for data exhibiting one scheme only.

 For mathematical simplicity in the description of extremal dependence, it is common to consider random vectors with standardised marginal distributions.
 This is achieved in practice through marginal estimation and application of the probability integral transform.